Skip to main content

 Do I need a visa for Mongolia?

 Many countries are visa-exempt, including the US.
 Visa rules vary by country.
-Check before booking.

 Is Mongolia good for adventure travelers?